Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Polio.
 Vaccine-derived poliovirus is currently a threat in Papua New Guinea.
 The CDC recommends being fully vaccinated before you travel to the area — check with your doctor to find out if you need a booster shot.

 Brian’s car troubles

-Brian set himself on a ten-day adventure sightseeing in Papua New Guinea.
+Brian embarked on a ten-day adventure sightseeing in Papua New Guinea.
 However, just three days into the trip, Brian’s rental vehicle was carjacked.
 He was assaulted and had all his luggage and belongings stolen.

 Thankfully Brian had taken out comprehensive travel insurance before leaving home, which provided coverage for the medical treatment he required, the several-thousand-dollar rental vehicle deductible and the cost of replacing his luggage, passport and stolen valuables.
 While Brian was still severely inconvenienced by the carjacking, it could’ve been a whole lot worse if he didn’t have travel insurance protection.

-Activities to get covered for in Papua New Guinea
+Other considerations for coverage in Papua New Guinea

 If I have a medical emergency in Papua New Guinea, am I covered?